Pjila'si Welcome Bienvenue CAA/ACA 2023 Membertou, NS/NE 3–6 May/mai

 3. Presenter conflicts between sessions will be resolved by the Program Committee.

-Proposals must be received no later than midnight (MDT) on February 17th March 1.
+Proposals must be received no later than midnight (CST) on February 15 29.